jemarisapp/DynastyLab/README.md

 ## How It Works

 AI Assistant
-A natural language assistant powered by GPT-4o that:
+- A natural language assistant powered by GPT-4o
 - Converts user questions into targeted upgrade recommendations
 - Interprets and filters SQL data under the hood
 - Returns specific SP costs, tier logic, and attribute requirements